Opposition asks PM Najib to explain if Cambridge Analytica influenced Malaysia polls

 Channel NewsAsia has sought a response from both Mr Mukhriz and Barisan Nasional.

-Last year, local news portal Malay Mail Online reported Cambridge Analytica's parent company, SCL Group, denied Barisan Nasional was using its "big data" services for the coming 14th general elections.
+Last year, local news portal Malay Mail Online reported that Cambridge Analytica's parent company, SCL Group, had denied Barisan Nasional was using its "big data" services for the coming 14th general elections.